otrv4/otrv4/architecture-decisions/011-encoding.md

 `2^(b-1) > p`).
 EdDSA public keys have exactly `b` bits, and EdDSA signatures have exactly `2 * b` bits.
 A `SCALAR` will be 56-bytes byte array ((`b-1)-bit` encoding of elements of the finite field `GF(p)`).
 The private keys and any secret information will be 57-byte.
-They both will be subject to the clamping
+They both will be subject to the pruning
 mechanism:

 1. The two least significant bits of the first octet are cleared.